 In many ways, Great Lover was a reversion in type to Smith’s earlier Derby winners, Summer Prince and Summer Fiesta.
 That is horses that were worked extremely hard on the track and in races to fit them for the Derby journey in late September/early October while still immature three-year-olds, or, as in Summer Fiesta’s case, based on foaling date, a two-year-old.
 The A.J.C.
 Derby might be won but perhaps at the cost of an extended and successful career as an older horse.
 Not all trainers were prepared to push their young staying stock quite so ruthlessly, although it should be noted that seven of the starters in that 1976 A.J.C.
 Derby were still two-year-olds at the time of its running.
 It was this emerging pattern that had some committeemen of the A.J.C. such as the Vice-Chairman, Blake Pelly, publicly questioning whether the Canterbury and Rosehill Guineas and the Derby were run too soon in the racing season and should be deferred until the autumn.
 Nor was Pelly alone.
 Some S.T.C. committeemen agreed with him.
 Critics would instance that since 1962, Summer Fiesta, Royal Sovereign, El Gordo, Wilton Park, Silver Sharpe and Imagele hadn’t turned three at the time they won the A.J.C.
 Derby.
 Part of the rationale for any transfer to the autumn was also to remove a clash with the Victorian spring carnival.
 Leave the spring to Melbourne and claim the autumn for Sydney went the argument.
 The debate still had some way to run before the critical decision would be taken, but the result of the 1976 A.J.C.
 Derby and the subsequent breakdown or loss of form of some of its leading combatants certainly fuelled the argument.

-Such, then, were the cumulative deeds on the racecourse of Denise’s Joy and Great Lover during that 1976-77 racing season that at the prestigious dinner of the Bloodhorse Breeders’ Association held during Easter, 1977, Fun For All was adjudged “Best Brood Mare of the Year”.
+However, let’s return to that 1976-77 season and the horse that is the main subject of this chapter – Great Lover.
+The cumulative deeds on the racecourse of both Denise’s Joy and Great Lover during that 1976-77 racing season were such that at the prestigious dinner of the Bloodhorse Breeders’ Association held during Easter, 1977, Fun For All was adjudged “Best Brood Mare of the Year”.
 Dick Smith’s daughter, Denise, received the carved trophy on behalf of her father and uncle.
 It was a night of joy and laughter and no small achievement.
 After all, the judges chose Fun For All from a field of some 18,000 broodmares.
 Within weeks of winning the award, Denise’s Joy added to both her and the Smith family’s glory by annexing the Gosford Cup.
 Still, amidst the sunshine of triumph, there invariably lurks the shadow of tragedy.
 Few could have guessed that even then Dick Smith was touching the brink of eternity.
 It came on a black Friday in mid-September 1977 while he was watching the official two-year-old barrier trials at Canterbury Racecourse.
 Just two years before at the very same venue, Dick Smith enjoyed heart palpitations when he watched the unraced Great Lover win the eighth heat.

 Heart palpitations of a different sort stopped him this day.
 After watching a heat, he got up for a toilet stop and collapsed in the washroom.
 He was rushed to Royal Prince Alfred Hospital, Camperdown, bleeding internally and the victim of a clotting abnormality.
 Knowledge of Dick Smith’s tenuous hold on life, cast a pall of gloom over the Rosehill Guineas meeting the following day.
 It was one of those very rare Saturdays that Tulloch Lodge failed to win a race on the card and its two high profile candidates in the feature race, Flirting Prince and Marceau, disappointed.
 One suspects that winning races that day didn’t weigh all that heavily on Tommy Smith’s mind.
 Particularly after an urgent appeal had been made over the course public address system for blood donors for his brother.
 Eight of Dick’s friends and colleagues jumped in a car for a headlong dash to Royal Prince Alfred.
 Alas, it was in vain.